Tannous987/LAUpath_ai/README.md

 3. **Verify File Location**: Ensure the `.env` file is in the project root directory (same level as `app.py` and `requirements.txt`).

-**Security Note**: The `.env` file is automatically excluded from version control via `.gitignore` to prevent accidental exposure of API keys.
-Never commit API keys to version control systems.

 #### Step 5: Initialize the RAG System

 The Retrieval Augmented Generation system requires a vector database to be created from the PDF documents.
 This is a one-time setup process that must be completed before running the application.